 Medical & Dental Officer Pay

-Depending on their years of service, medical and dental officers receive a variable special pay.
-Additionally, Board-Certified medical officers and dental officers receive more The directive governing Medical Officer Pay is the Defense Pay Regulation, Volume 7A, Chapter 64.
+Depending on their years of service, medical and dental officers receive variable special pay.
+Additionally, board-certified medical officers and dental officers receive more The directive governing Medical Officer Pay is the Defense Pay Regulation, Volume 7A, Chapter 64.
 The directive governing Dental Officer Pay is the Defense Pay Regulation, Volume 7A, Chapter 6.

 Veterinarians and Optometrists